 Marie has been a member of GRRA since 2004.
 She joined the organization after rescuing her first Golden Retriever.
-Prior to being elected as President for 2021, she was the Director of Volunteer Recruitment for two years.
-She has also been a member of the following teams: adoption consultant, merchandise sales, Meet & Greet (formerly Adoption Day) events, fundraising events, foster, intake, ROMP, taxi "triever" and home check.
+Prior to being elected as President for the years 2021 and 2022, she was the Director of Volunteer Recruitment for two years.
+In addition, she was also been a member of the following teams: adoption consultant, merchandise sales, Meet & Greet (formerly Adoption Day) events, fundraising events, foster, intake, ROMP, taxi "triever" and home check.
 Along with a talented group of volunteers, she produced the GRRA calendar for the years 2018, 2019 and 2020.
-In this the 30th year of GRRA, let's all work together to fully vet and place even more dogs in 2021 than ever before.
+In this the 31st year of GRRA, let's all work together to fully vet and place even more dogs in 2022 than ever before.
 GRRA IS ALL ABOUT THE DOGS!

 In addition to her involvement with GRRA, Marie is on the food ministry board at her church, feeds the homeless in downtown Atlanta, volunteers for Totes 2 Totes (benefitting foster children in GA) as well as several other non profit organizations.

 Before her retirement, Marie spent 40+ years in commercial real estate development.
-She has always lived in Atlanta except for when she attended UGA and Fort Benning (when her husband was in the military).
+She has always lived in Atlanta except for when she was enrolled at UGA and Fort Benning (when her husband was in the military).
 In fact, Marie married her high school sweetheart.
 They live in the City of Brookhaven with their two rescued dogs.

 Carol and her husband Don moved to Atlanta in 1991 from Washington, DC.
 While in Washington, Carol was co-owner of a company that provided IT installation and training for the Defense Department.
 Once she moved to Atlanta, she became a consultant to the pharmaceutical industry providing software training and documentation.